 Harvard Model Congress (HMC) is a government simulation conference run entirely by Harvard students who are passionate about international relations, government, and teaching.
 HMC is committed to providing an immersive educational experience for high school students from across the globe this year in its inaugural conference.
 Since the first Harvard Model Congress Boston conference in 1986, HMC has emerged as the leading international and government simulation program for high school students.
 As we approach our 30th year, Harvard Model Congress now holds conferences in Boston, San Francisco, Dubai, Hong Kong, and Madrid.
-Each year, thousands of high school students have the opportunity to participate in an HMC conference, and we are thrilled to bring our educational mission and our enthusiasm to South America.
+Each year, thousands of high school students have the opportunity to participate in an HMC conference, and we are thrilled to bring our educational mission and our enthusiasm to Latin America.

 HMC is dedicated to teaching, inspiring, and connecting students from across the world.
 Our enthusiastic and extensively trained staff is dedicated to creating an informed, intimate, and lively forum for debate about a range of fascinating global topics.
 From job creation to the fight against international crime, delegates will learn about fascinating and relevant issues while practicing their public speaking, negotiation, and critical thinking skills.
 By creating a dynamic educational environment, we hope to broaden delegates’ awareness of the world while inspiring them to discover their own leadership potential.